-Over the past decade I’ve reviewed more than 1,000 restaurants – I’ve edited numerous Zagat Guides – and have experienced hundreds of hotels.
-I spend much of my time traveling the world in search of the newest and most exciting experiences for the likes of USA Today and DK Eyewitness Travel Guides.
+Over the past decade I’ve reviewed more than 1,000 restaurants and have overnighted in hundreds of hotels.
+I spend much of my time traveling the world in search of the newest and most exciting experiences for various outlets.

 How I Got Here